Fulton, Kentucky minor league baseball history: Kentucky–Illinois–Tennessee League: 1946–1955

 After a league hiatus due to World War II, the 1946 Fulton Bulldogs returned as members of the Class D level Kentucky–Illinois–Tennessee League.
-The Fulton Bulldogs reached the Finals where they lost to the Owensboro Oilers in a seven games.
-Fulton had a 1946 regular season record of 69–56, to place 3rd under manager Hugh Holliday, finishing 15.5 games behind Owensboro.
+The Fulton Bulldogs reached the Finals where they lost to the Owensboro Oilers in seven games.
+Fulton had a 1946 regular season record of 69–56, to place third under manager Hugh Holliday, finishing 15.5 games behind Owensboro.
 In the first round of the playoffs, Fulton defeated the Hopkinsville Hoppers 3 games to 1 to advance to the Finals.
 Fulton pitcher Bob Schultz led the Kentucky–Illinois–Tennessee League with 361 strikeouts (in 221 Innings pitched) and also led the league with 148 walks, 22 wild pitches and 29 hit batsmen.

 On July 1, 1946, Tommy Thomasson of Fulton threw a no-hitter in a Kentucky–Illinois–Tennessee League game against the Clarksville Owls.
 Thomasson and Fulton won the game 1–0.
 In addition to his league leading performances, Bob Schultz also threw a no–hitter in 1946.
 On August 21, 1946, Schultz defeated the Union City Greyhounds 5–0 in pitching his no–hit game.

-Fulton became the Fulton Chicks in 1947, as the franchise continued play as a member of the Class D level Kentucky–Illinois–Tennessee League.
+Fulton became known as the Fulton Chicks in 1947, as the franchise continued play as a member of the Class D level Kentucky–Illinois–Tennessee League.
 The 1947 Chicks finished the regular season with a record of 68–57.
-Fulton placed 5th in the eight–team league under manager Johnny Gill, finishing 9.0 games behind the 1st place Owensboro Oilers and 1.0 game behind the Madisonville Miners for the final playoff spot.
+Fulton placed fifth in the eight–team league under manager Johnny Gill, finishing 9.0 games behind the first place Owensboro Oilers and 1.0 game behind the Madisonville Miners for the final playoff spot.

-Fulton again placed 5th in the 1948 Kentucky–Illinois–Tennessee League, as the Chicks became a minor league affiliate of the Washington Senators.
+Fulton again placed fifth in the 1948 Kentucky–Illinois–Tennessee League, as the Chicks became a minor league affiliate of the Washington Senators.
 Fulton would remain as a Washington affiliate for the remainder of franchise play.
 The 1948 Fulton Chicks compiled a 57–68 record under managers Fred Biggs, Bud Burns and Ivan Kuester.
-The Chicks finished the season 27.5 games behind the 1st place Hopkinsville Hoppers in the final standings.
+The Chicks finished the season 27.5 games behind the first place Hopkinsville Hoppers in the final standings.

 The Fulton franchise returned to the earlier moniker, as the 1949 Fulton "Railroaders" continued Kentucky–Illinois–Tennessee League play, remaining as an affiliate of the Washington Senators.
-The Railroaders finished with a 1949 record of 62–61 to place 6th in the eight–team league under returning manager Ivan Kuester.
+The Railroaders finished with a 1949 record of 62–61 to place sixth in the eight–team league under returning manager Ivan Kuester.
 Fulton finished 20.5 games behind the Owwnsboro Oilers in the final standings, missing the playoffs.